top of page

 Limestone

-Black ink with several red lines
+Black ink with some red lines

-Fragment of a limestone ostrakon with the text on both recto (18 lines) and verso (16 lines) containing a record of goods purchased by a lady Webkhet.
+Fragment of a limestone ostrakon with the text on both recto (18 lines) and verso (16 lines) containing a record of goods purchased by a Lady Webkhet.

 The recto text is written within red lines.

-Ramesside Period, 1295-1069 BC
+Ramesside period, 1295-1069 BC

 Possibly from Deir el-Medina